-Executive Subcommittee

-In the absence of a quorum at a regularly-scheduled YJC meeting, or between regular meetings as necessary, the Executive Subcommittee may take limited, time-critical actions to carry out the essential responsibilities of the YJC.
+Executive Subcommittee: In the absence of a quorum at a regularly-scheduled YJC meeting, or between regular meetings as necessary, the Executive Subcommittee may take limited, time-critical actions to carry out the essential responsibilities of the YJC.
 Additionally, this body makes recommendations to the YJC regarding nominations and active participation by members.
 The Executive Subcommittee also offers recommendations to the YJC in relation to federal applications, associated deadlines related to the Three-Year Plan, and compliance with the core requirements of Title II legislation.

-Executive Subcommittee members include the following: Chair Tim Brurud, Vice-Chair; Dave Bailon, Craig Anderson, Braeden Quinn and Judge Mary Jane Kinsley.
+Executive Subcommittee members include the following: Chair Tim Brurud, Vice-Chair Dave Bailon, Jazmyn Saunders, Craig Anderson, Randy Shipman and Judge Mary Jane Kinsley.

-Tribal Outreach committee was formed to help the Montana Board of Crime Control develop important and lasting relationships with our Tribal Nations.
+Tribal Outreach Subcommittee was formed to help the Montana Board of Crime Control develop important and lasting relationships with our Tribal Nations.
 The committee focuses their attention on helping native youth avoid detention while developing essential life-skills.

-Tribal Outreach Committee: Chair, Kristina Lucero, Geri Small, and Dave Bailon
+Tribal Outreach Committee: Minnetta Armstrong, Geri Small, Jason Smith, Heather Cahoon, RaeGyn Trombley and Dave Bailon.

-DMC/JDAI Sub-committee was formed to focus on implementing the principles espoused by the Annie E. Casey foundation.
+DMC/JDAI Subcommittee was formed to focus on implementing the principles espoused by the Annie E. Casey foundation.
 The committee works with youth detention facilities and other organizations across the state to reduce the number of youth who become entangled with juvenile justice.

-DMC/JDAI Sub-committee; Chair, Judge Mary Jane Kinsley, Geri Small, Tara French, Kristina Lucero and Laura Obert
+DMC/JDAI Sub-committee: Chair Judge Mary Jane Kinsley, Vice-Chair Geri Small, Heather Calhoon, Tim Brurud, Kim Leighton, Qasim Abdul-Baki, Laurie Barron and Laura Obert.